Doctoral Dissertation Award

 "Nikhil's thesis offers wide-ranging methodological contributions to platform design with applications to surge pricing, rating systems, and preference elicitation for participatory budgeting.
 Nikhil's work combines elegant theoretical modelling with impressive experimental and empirical analysis.
 His deep engagement with real-world platforms makes his work a wonderful example of applied research on the intersection of operations research, economics, and computer science."

-- Honorable Mention Yuan Deng
+- Honorable Mention Yuan Deng, Duke University

 - Dynamic Mechanism Design in Complex Environments

-- advised by Vincent Conitzer, Duke University
+- advised by Vincent Conitzer

 "Yuan's thesis pushes the frontiers of dynamic mechanism design in a way that is notable for its combination of technical strength and practical motivation.
 In his thesis, Yuan develops a new framework for designing robust dynamic mechanisms in complex environments which makes major advances in bridging the theory and practice.
 His thesis also contains an ingenious statistical test which leads to a metric quantifying the extent to which a mechanism is dynamically incentive compatible.
 This is an important step towards making dynamic mechanisms transparent."

-- Manolis Zampetakis
+- Manolis Zampetakis, MIT

 - 2019

-- Hongyao Ma
+- Hongyao Ma, Harvard University

 - Mechanism Design for Coordinating Behavior

-- advised by David C. Parkes, Harvard University
+- advised by David C. Parkes

 "An impressive combination of theory and practice for complex mechanism design settings — this thesis identifies key problems, develops sophisticated mathematical models to tackle them and ultimately influences the practice in the industry via direct collaborations.
 Hongyao's work on Spatio-temporal pricing provides key operational insight that has been adopted by ridesharing platforms and is considered one of the best papers in ridesharing by experts in the field.
 Her work on optimizing trade-offs between participants and societal value also addresses a key problem faced by many companies allocating scarce resources and the solutions identified are both principle and practical."

-- Honorable Mention Rediet Abebe
+- Honorable Mention Rediet Abebe, Cornell University

 - Designing Algorithms for Social Good

-- advised by Jon Kleinberg, Cornell University
+- advised by Jon Kleinberg

 "This thesis introduces important new themes to the algorithmic economics community: how can algorithms play a role in increasing access to opportunity for historically underserved populations.
 Rediet's work on measuring and designing interventions generated practical impact through collaborations with NGOs and the public health community.
 The work in the thesis also offers the foundations of the emerging area of Mechanism Design for Social Good."

-- Honorable Mention Eric Balkanski
+- Honorable Mention Eric Balkanski, Harvard University

 - The Adaptive Complexity of Submodular Optimization

-- advised by Yaron Singer, Harvard University
+- advised by Yaron Singer

 "This thesis makes substantial progress in an old and well-studied area of submodular optimization where only very technically hard problems remain.
 The thesis contains a breakthrough result that provides exponential speedup in parallel runtime of submodular maximization.
 The new results in Eric's thesis open exciting new areas of inquiry in the intersection of optimization and learning theory."

-- Hongyao Ma
+- Hongyao Ma, Harvard University

 - 2018